Maha Music Festival: 2019

 The eleventh Maha Music Festival, now shortened to Maha Festival, took place Wednesday, August 14, 2019 through Saturday, August 17, 2019.
 The first day included a kickoff event at multiple local venues in the city's Little Bohemia neighborhood.
-The second day included an innovation conference, Maha Discovery, followed by an indie rock concert dubbed the Maha Middle Show, which was headlined by Pinback with Bach Mai.
-The third and fourth days took place at Aksarben Village.
+The second day included an innovation conference, Maha Discovery, followed by an indie rock concert dubbed the Maha Middle Show, which was headlined by Pinback and took place at The Waiting Room Lounge in the Benson neighborhood.
+The traditional full music days once again took place at Stinson Park in Aksarben Village.
 The total reported attendance was 14,500.